simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 ## Conclusion: helping Privacy Through Technology

 The **Flock-You detection project** represents a powerful democratization of counter-surveillance technology.
-For less than the cost of a monthly streaming subscription, individuals can gain awareness of the surveillance infrastructure surrounding them.
+For less than the cost of a monthly streaming subscription, individuals gain awareness of the surveillance infrastructure surrounding them.
 Whether you choose the **DIY ESP32 build ($5-12)**, the **ready-to-go M5 Atom Lite ($40)**, or the **multi-mode OUI-SPY ($85)**, you're investing in privacy awareness and digital autonomy.

 ### main points